carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 {: .callout}

 Using either method, it's still difficult to tell what's going on.
-Can we even tell where one tweet ends, and the second begings?
+Can we even tell where one tweet ends, and the second begins?

+# A Very Basic Analysis

+When we harvest tweets, it is a very good idea to do a little exploratory analysis to make sure you got what you expected.
+As we did in the previous episode, We can use the bash command `wc` (word count) to see how many lines of JSON we retrieved, hence how many tweets we got:

-# wc
+`! wc raw_data/taxday.jsonl`

-Our most basic analysis can be done with a BASH command:
-Demo `wc` for counting lines / tweets
+We can then look at the timestamps of the first and last tweets to determine the date range of our tweets by using the `head` and `tail` commands to get the first line and last line of the file:

+`! head -n 1 raw_data/taxday.jsonl`

+`! tail -n 1 raw_data/taxday.jsonl`

-We can do this with our timeline file as well, but we need to `Flatten` it first.
+We can do this with our timeline files as well, but remember, we need to `Flatten` them first.
+Let's do this basic analysis for each of our 3 files, one notebook cell per file.
+This time we will save the results in new files:

-By flattening Bergis' timeline and then looking at the file with `wc`, you can see that we retrieved 3171 of his tweets.

-head: we can see those are super recent.
+`! head -n 1 raw_data/taxday.jsonl > output_data/taxday_range.jsonl`
+`! tail -n 1 raw_data/taxday.jsonl >> output_data/taxday_range.jsonl`
+`! wc taxday.jsonl`

+`! head -n 1 raw_data/bergis.jsonl > output_data/bergis_range.jsonl`
+`! tail -n 1 raw_data/bergis.jsonl >> output_data/bergis_range.jsonl`
+`! wc bergis.jsonl`

+`! head -n 1 raw_data/ecodatasci.jsonl > output_data/ecodatasci_range.jsonl`
+`! tail -n 1 raw_data/ecodatasci.jsonl >> output_data/ecodatasci_range.jsonl`
+`! wc bergis.jsonl`

-We can use `tail -n 2 sourcedata/ > output_data/bergistale.jsons` to see that we have retrieved texts of his back to 2018.
+We can see that we retrieved Bergis' texts back to 2018.

 Other things we can do: sentiment analysis (FORESHADOWING).
 See when he joined Twitter (hint: way before 2018)

 How are the flattened and unflattened versions different?
 I’m thinking timeline jsonl looks a tiny bit different from searched/filtered tweets as jsonl.
 I can’t confirm yet.
 Timeline doesn’t really give a line-oriented set of tweets. <<< this is why we need flatten or csv

+### a good view of tweets
+Amanda's image

 # Another Challenge
 Use wc and head and tail to figure out how many Tweets you received from